+CTIEL DED DI ANI

 SHELTER PLAN

 This shelter plan provides information on where the children will likely be transported to in case of an

 emergency / disaster.

 A. Shelter Location:

 Directions:

 •

 •

 •

 •

 •

-•

 Specifics

+specylics

 B. Shelter Location

 Directions:

 •

 •

 •

 •

 •

 •

 •

 Specifics

-Specifics

 Contact Director and/or Person in Charge

 Contact Parents

-Contact Further

 Contact Red Cross

 TRANSPORTATION PLAN

-This transportation plan provides information on transporting the children in the case of an emergency / disaster.
+This transportation plan provides information on transporting the children in the case of an emergency /

-uisuseet.
+disaster.

 Walking Distance to:

 Directions:

-Two yell by Child Come Wom on Duce

-Travel by Child Care Van or Bus: Directions:
+Travel by Child Care Van or Bus:

-Directions.
+Directions:

 Official Driver:

 Alternate Driver:

 Method used to guide children while walking:

-victiou used to guide children white warking.